Carolyn Ainslie, vice president for finance and treasurer

-Princeton University has academic departmental units that provide goods and/or services to other departmental units and charge for those goods/services.
-These are referred to as Recharge Centers and may include services such as departmental computing facilities, clean rooms, machine shops, special purpose equipment, and the like.
+Academic departmental units that provide goods and/or services on a cost-recovery basis are referred to as Recharge Centers (RCs).
+Recharge center services may include departmental computing facilities, clean rooms, machine shops, special purpose equipment, and the like.

 II.
 Who is Affected by this PolicyBACK TO TOP

-This policy applies to all federally-funded sponsored projects and programs, including federal prime subawards received by the University through another entity.
-It also applies to all recharge centers regardless of the level of usage by federal sponsored awards.
-It should be understood by all University employees responsible for accounting transactions, including Principal Investigators (PIs), Grant Managers, Department Managers, staff within Sponsored Research Accounting (SRA), and staff within the Office of Research and Project Administration (ORPA).
+This policy applies to all recharge centers regardless of the level of usage by federal sponsored awards.
+It should be understood by all University employees responsible for RC accounting, budgeting, and reporting, including Principal Investigators (PIs), Grants Managers, Department Managers, staff within Sponsored Research Accounting (SRA), and staff within the Office of Research and Project Administration (ORPA).

 IV.
 PolicyBACK TO TOP

-Costs must be allowable under Circular A-21.
-To be allowable they must be reasonable, be incurred either solely to benefit the service provided by the Recharge Center or proportionally allocated to the Recharge Center based on reasonable allocation methods, and be treated consistently by the institution.
-In addition, A-21 specifies certain costs as unallowable (e.g., entertainment).
+Costs charged to RCs must be allowable under Federal regulations.
+To be allowable they must be reasonable, be incurred either solely to benefit the service provided by the recharge center or proportionally allocated to the recharge center based on reasonable allocation methods, and be treated consistently by the institution.
+In addition, Federal regulations specify certain costs as unallowable (e.g., entertainment).
 Details are discussed below.

-- Direct Personnel – salaries and wages of all personnel directly related to service center activity.
-If the individual works on more than one activity, costs should be allocated proportionally to each activity.
+- Technical Staff – salaries and wages of technical staff dedicated to and directly supporting the service center.
+The costs of individuals benefiting more than one service center or activity should be allocated proportionally to each activity.

-- Materials and Supplies – Costs of materials and supplies necessary to operate a service center, but only the materials and supplies actually used, not those stored in inventory.
+- Materials and Supplies – Costs of materials and supplies necessary to operate a Recharge Center.

-- Capital Equipment Depreciation Expense – Capital equipment includes items purchased with a cost of $5,000 or more and a useful life of more than one year.
+- Capital Equipment Depreciation Expense – Capital equipment includes items of tangible personal property with a cost of $5,000 or more and a useful life of more than one year.
 Federal regulations allow the recovery of equipment depreciation for equipment purchased with University funds.
 For more information on what components may be capitalized please see Capital Equipment Policy.

 - Miscellaneous Expenses – Rental and service contracts, equipment operating leases, and professional services utilized by the service centers should be included in the rate calculation.

-- Cost sharing – Any costs formally committed as cost sharing to any Federal sponsored project cannot be recovered through the Recharge Center rate.
+- Cost sharing – Any costs formally committed as cost sharing to any Federal sponsored project cannot be included in RC rates.

-- Significant changes in the budget from year to year or significant differences between the budget and actual should be explained in detail.
+- Significant changes in the budget from year to year and significant variances between budget and actual should be explained in detail.

-- If external users will be charged a different rate from internal users, then external usage must be identified separately in the rate calculation.
+- Actual and projected external usage should be identified separately in the rate calculation.

-5) Surplus/Deficit Policy: Since billing rates are calculated based on estimated costs and estimated units of usage it is not expected that income and expenses will net to zero in any one year.
+4) Surplus/Deficit Policy: Since billing rates are calculated based on estimated costs and usage it is not expected that income and expenses will net to zero in any one year.
 Billing rates should be designed to break even over a reasonable period of time, not to exceed 3 years.
-As a general guideline, surplus/deficit balances should fall within 10% of expenses.
+As a general guideline, annual surplus/deficit balances should fall within +/- 10% of expenses.
 Rates must take into consideration over/under recoveries from prior periods.
 Deficits may be offset by a transfer in from departmental discretionary funds with the approval of the Budget Office.
-Surpluses may not be transferred to another project/grant.
+Surpluses may not be transferred to another chartstring.

-6) Accounting and Record-keeping: Separate project/grants or department numbers should be established in the University’s accounting system to record the actual direct operating costs of the service/recharge center, overhead where applicable, revenues from billings, and surpluses/deficits.
 Documentation to support billings and rate calculations, as well as documentation supporting the billing methodology, should also be maintained.
-It is the service/recharge center’s responsibility to maintain detailed records of all charges and answer inquiries in reference to those charges.
+It is the Recharge Center’s responsibility to maintain detailed records of all charges and answer inquiries in reference to those charges.
 Records should be retained for seven years.

 V. Procedures BACK TO TOP